 David takes pride in being a voice for his fellow CKD warriors and a rock for his two children.
 In his story, he reflects on the importance of frequent conversations with his health team, mental resilience, and a relentlessly positive attitude as tools that help him manage CKD and anemia.

 One of Bridget’s most remarkable qualities is her dedication to others.
 Read her story and get inspired by her determination to put others first, despite everything she’s endured.

 When diagnosed, James claimed he would “science the heck” out of CKD.
 Read how he inspires other warriors with his mission to research, ask questions and never stop learning about his conditions.

-Anemia is a condition in which the blood doesn't have enough red blood cells, which reduces the oxygen flow throughout the body.
+Anemia is a condition in which the body doesn't have enough red blood cells.
+These cells contain hemoglobin (Hb), which carries oxygen throughout your body.
 When your body is deprived of oxygen, it can leave you feeling drained or exhausted, both physically and mentally.
-CKD increases the risk of developing anemia because the kidneys struggle to produce an important hormone for red blood cells.
-Anemia of CKD must be taken seriously because, if severe or left untreated, it may increase the risk of hospitalization and may even be fatal.
-Talk with your doctor about your risks and the steps you can take to regain your vitality.
+CKD increases the chances of developing anemia because the kidneys struggle to produce an important hormone for red blood cell production.
+If left untreated, anemia of CKD may lead to hospitalization and could even be fatal.
+Talk with your doctor about your risks and the steps you can take to regain your energy.

 In the hot sun.
 All day.
 And

 Hyperkalemia is when the blood has higher than normal potassium levels, which may cause muscle weakness, numbness or tingling, or irregular heartbeat.
 CKD patients face an elevated risk for hyperkalemia because their kidneys can't remove excess potassium in their blood.
 As many foods contain potassium, diet plays a critical role.
 A conversation with your doctor may help you discover how to manage your potassium levels so you can start to feel more in control.

 with what I EAT, and plan my entire day.”